jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) section OB 41 in the company’s imputation credit account; or (ii) section OP 42 (Consolidated ICA debit for loss of shareholder continuity) in the imputation credit account of the consolidated imputation group of which the company is part.
 Second amount
-(6) The second amount is calculated using the formula— total dividends × (tax liability − debits). taxable income Definition of items in formula
+(6) The second amount is calculated using the formula—total dividends×(tax liability − debits).taxable income
+Definition of items in formula
 (7) In the formula in subsection (6),—
   (a) total dividends is the total amount of all dividends derived in the circumstances set out in subsection (2), including imputation credits and FDP credits attached to the dividends: